Academy of Music, Adelaide: History

-The fire
+The first fire

 Shortly after midnight on the morning of Sunday, 6 January 1884, fire spread through the building, which was totally gutted before the brigade got it under control.
 John Williams, who worked nightshift at the Primrose's Union Brewery on Grenfell Street, behind the Academy, awakened George Moore, the caretaker, who was sleeping in one of the rooms above the stage.
 They left by the fire escape on the west side and survived without serious injury, but Moore lost all his clothes and possessions, including £58 savings, perhaps $10,000 in today's values.
 The wardrobe and properties, dresses and jewellery of "Hudson's Surprise Party" were lost, as were the uniforms and instruments of the orchestra.
 Thomas Hudson's company transferred to Garner's Rooms for the rest of their engagement, including a vice-regal performance on the Wednesday, in such good spirits none could guess at their loss.